citiesense/docs/pages/03-Pages.md

 ## Adding your local data about a *Property* or a *Streetscape* is easy.

-### Step 1 - Find the property or the exact location in the street.
+### Step 1 - Find the exact location you're interested in, whether an address, storefront, property boundary or location of something in the street.
+Use the [**map**](https://www.citiesense.com/cities/new-york-city "City Map") to type in an address or navigate to the location you want to add or edit data for, and click on the exact location on the map.

+A blue pin will mark that location you selected and the Location Details sidebar will open. *(On mobile devices, you may need to click the Location Details icon in the blue toolbar to open this sidebar.)*

-Use the [**map**](https://www.citiesense.com/cities/new-york-city "City Map") to type in an address or navigate to the property you want to add or edit data for.
-Click on the blue edit button in the sidebar to open the edit modal and select the type of data you are adding, i.e. a business, a listing for a vacant space, or development activity.
+Click on the blue edit button in the sidebar to open the edit modal and select the type of data you are adding, i.e. a business, a listing for a vacant space, development activity, streetscape assets, etc.

 ![alt text](https://github.com/citiesense/docs/blob/master/find_the_location.gif?raw=true "Find the property you want to manage, and click the edit button.")